-The scope of our audit is influenced by the application of materiality, which is further explained in the section 'Our responsibilities for the audit of the financial statements'.
+The scope of our audit was influenced by the application of materiality, which is further explained in the section 'Our responsibilities for the audit of the financial statements'.

-Based on our professional judgement we determined certain quantitative thresholds for materiality, including the overall materiality for the financial statements as a whole as set out in the table on the next page.
+Based on our professional judgement we determined certain quantitative thresholds for materiality, including the overall materiality for the financial statements as a whole as set out in the table below.
 These, together with qualitative considerations, helped us to determine the nature, timing and extent of our audit procedures on the individual financial statement line items and disclosures and to evaluate the effect of identified misstatements, both individually and in aggregate, on the financial statements as a whole and on our opinion.

-Overall group materiality €241,000 (2019: €200,000).
+Overall group €541,000 (2020: €241,000).

+materiality

 Basis for determining materiality We used our professional judgement to determine overall materiality.
-As a basis for our judgement we used 1% of total expenses.
-Rationale for benchmark applied We used total expenses as the primary benchmark, a generally accepted auditing practice, based on our analysis of the common information needs of users of the financial statements.
+As a basis for our judgement, we used 1% of total expenses.
+Rationale for benchmark applied As the Company did not generate any revenues to date, we used total expenses as the primary benchmark, a generally accepted auditing practice, based on our analysis of the common information needs of users of the financial statements.
 On this basis, we believe that the total expenses are an important metric for the financial performance of the Company.
-This is a change from 2019, when we used 1% of total assets, as a basis for determining materiality given that the Company was in an early start-up phase with a stakeholders' focus on the availability of funds to continue to finance research and development activities and operating costs.